Antiz96/arch-update/README.md

 - `/usr/local/share/applications/arch-update.desktop` <-- Default installation path when installing Arch-Update [from source](#from-source)
 - `/usr/share/applications/arch-update.desktop` <-- Default installation path when installing Arch-Update [from the AUR](#AUR)

-In case you want/need to customize the `arch-update.desktop` file, copy it in a path that has a higher priority than the default installation path and modify it there (to ensure that your custom `arch-update.desktop` file supersedes the default one and that your modifications are not being overwritten on updates).
+In case you want (or need) to customize the `arch-update.desktop` file, copy it in a path that has a higher priority than the default installation path and modify it there (to ensure that your custom `arch-update.desktop` file supersedes the default one and that your modifications are not being overwritten on updates).

 This can be useful to force `Arch-Update` to launch with a specific terminal emulator when clicking the systray applet for instance.
 **If clicking the systray applet does nothing**, please read [this chapter](#force-the-desktop-file-to-run-with-a-specific-terminal-emulator).